🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Accent: Add a few pheasant feathers or dried grasses for height.

-Tip: Bake pinecones at 200°F/95°C for 30 minutes to evict any tiny critters.
-Nature’s cute, just not on the door.
+Tip: Bake pinecones at 200°F for 30 minutes to evict any tiny critters.
+Nature is cute, just not on the door.

 9. Velvet Bow Showstopper

-Medium shot of a classic greenery wreath made of noble fir with full volume, crowned by an oversized velvet bow (3-inch width) in forest green; two small gold bell charms hang from the knot; wired ribbon tails drape neatly with angled trims; timeless, luxe mood; straight-on view with soft, even outdoor light
+Medium shot of a classic noble fir greenery wreath crowned by an oversized forest green velvet bow with two small gold bell charms, wired ribbon tails draping neatly, timeless luxe mood in soft outdoor light

 Sometimes all you need is a perfect bow.
-A simple greenery wreath with a giant velvet bow feels luxe and timeless—like a winter outfit with killer shoes.
+A simple greenery wreath with a giant velvet bow feels luxe and timeless, like a winter outfit finished off with killer shoes.
+It is the kind of look that ties in beautifully with a cozy winter fireplace setup waiting just inside the door.

 How to Style It